jinpavg/rnbo-unity-webgl/tutorial-pt-1.md

 1. define a **function in our javascript** that takes a parameter and a float as arguments, then sets the value of that parameter with that float
 2. **create a plugin** containing a *second* function we can use in our C# script to pass the data we need to the javascript function
-3. **import the function** into a C# script that will use that function and pass it a string, `"ModTwo"` and a float, the horizontal location value.
+3. **import the function** into a C# script that will use that function and pass it a string, `"modTwo"` and a float, the horizontal location value.

 Our Javascript function could look something like: